-There is plenty of evidence available to substantiate the view that the linking of immigration with segregation emphatically precedes the forging of the connection between race and crime.29 As Susan Smith points out, "the rationale for immigration control in Britain has always been couched by politicians in terms of some vague aim of promoting good 'race relations."30 Concern about the concentration of migrants of color in particular areas of particular cities has, therefore, been present in Britain as early as the arrival of the 'Empire Windrush' whose 417 West Indian passengers were dispersed away from the 'incipient ghettos' of the port areas and settled widely within Scotland, Wales, the Midlands and East Anglia.
+There is plenty of evidence available to substantiate the view that the linking of immigration with segregation emphatically precedes the forging of the connection between race and crime.29 As Susan Smith points out, "the rationale for immigration control in Britain has always been couched by politicians in terms of some vague aim of promoting good 'race relations.'"30 Concern about the concentration of migrants of color in particular areas of particular cities has, therefore, been present in Britain as early as the arrival of the 'Empire Windrush' whose 417 West Indian passengers were dispersed away from the 'incipient ghettos' of the port areas and settled widely within Scotland, Wales, the Midlands and East Anglia.
 It was apparent, too, in the report of an interdepartmental working party which, in 1949, feared that black labour would gravitate towards the 'coloured ghettos' of the port areas.
-And it was evidenced in cabinet papers [from 1955] expressing consternation that 'the bulk of coloured immigrants have concentrated in relatively few areas.'31 was cast not simply as a problem of numbers, but largely as a problem of the spatial concentration of those numbers.
+And it was evidenced in cabinet papers [from 1955] expressing consternation that 'the bulk of coloured immigrants have concentrated in relatively few areas.'31

+Indeed, in the political discourse of the 1940s and 1950s, the problem of "coloured immigration" was cast not simply as a problem of numbers, but largely as a problem of the spatial concentration of those numbers.
 Thus, in its early stages, the debate on immigration focused on the issue of having "too many people coming in, who though individually acceptable, collectively threatened to overwhelm the nation's resources" 32 and to transform Britain's urban